In a Nutshell:

 Pros & Cons of Relaxonchair MK-II Plus

 As you can see, the Relaxonchair MK-II Plus has a lot going for it.
-It’s not complicated, it’s not expensive, and it handles the basics of massage really well.
+It’s not complicated, it’s not expensive, and it handles the basics of massage well.
 It even offers some therapeutic benefits that make it attractive to people who suffer from chronic pain.

-For starters, we’d love to see that added, along with some pre-programmed massage routines that take advantage of it.
+We’d love to see that added, along with some pre-programmed massage routines that take advantage of it.

 Relaxonchair MK-II Plus Review Conclusion